Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   <span>the "widgetResult" object</span> ) to "report" the filled widget.
 </p>
 <p>
-  The developer would look at (this)[<a href="https://support.count.ly/hc/en-us/articles/900004340186">https://support.count.ly/hc/en-us/articles/900004340186]</a>
+  The developer would look at (this)[<a href="https://support.count.ly/hc/en-us/articles/9290669873305#reporting-a-feedback-widget-manually" target="_blank" rel="noopener">https://support.count.ly/hc/en-us/articles/9290669873305#reporting-a-feedback-widget-manually</a>
-  document to better understand how to interpret the widget type and data to fill out the "<span>widgetResult</span>" object as depending on the type of the widget being reported this object would have different key/value pairs.
+  document to better understand how to interpret the widget type and data to fill out the "<span>widgetResult</span>" object.
+Depending on the type of the widget being reported this object would have different key/value pairs.
 </p>
 <p>
   At the third step, the developer would call the "reportFeedbackWidgetManually" function to report the result.
 This call requires 3 fields/values/parameters:
   <span>"CountlyFeedbackWidget" object from the first step, "CountlyWidgetData" object from the second step and the "widgetResult" object that has been formed and provided by the developer.
-If the "widgetResult" is set to null then that means that the widget was closed without filling it out (this still requires an event to be created).</span>
+If the "widgetResult" is set to "null" then that means that the widget was closed without filling it out (this still requires an event to be created).</span>
 </p>
 <p>
   <span>"CountlyFeedbackWidget" object is used for obtaining widget id and type, while "CountlyWidgetData" object is used to verify the correctness of the reported "widgetResult".
 For now, this second step is optional, but might become mandatory in the future, therefore both fields should be required from the start.</span>